 Set in the vast rolling green fields of Cornwall’s countryside, BMD were assigned to the project to deliver this beautiful house.
 Cornwall is a fair distance from the factory where the construction takes place but this was a opportunity not to be missed.

-The main house boasted a 30.5m² kitchen/dinner, 18m² living room, 10m² snug, three bedroom, three bathroom and a extremely impressive entrance with a bespoke hardwood curtain wall system that flooded light into both ground and first floor.
+The main house boasted a 30.5m² kitchen/dinner, 18m² living room, 10m² snug, three bedroom, three bathroom and a extremely impressive entrance hall with a bespoke hardwood curtain wall system that flooded light into both ground and first floor.

 The link and Annex added further 50m² footprint to the building with a 12m² bedroom, 6m² en-suite, 20m² kitchen/living space with a 3m bi-fold door system which gave views to the open fields at the rear of the property and a 12m² entrance/storage hall.